-Chalkfest participants must be 12 years or older however, young artist are encourage to come and participate in the kids’ sidewalk mural! $3 can get the kids a small box of chalk to use.
+Chalkfest participants must be 12 years or older, however, young artist are encouraged to come and participate in the kids’ sidewalk mural! $3 can get the kids a small box of chalk to use.
 It truly is an event for everyone!

 I’ve gone to Chalkfest in the past and had a few questions that I wanted an insider’s perspective on!
 Lucky for me, Kaylee Hochstetler, a local art teacher at Robbins Elementary School volunteered to let me pick her brain.
 Check out her answers to the following questions!

 Q. How long have you been participating in Chalkfest?